HAMPSTEAD SCIENTIFIC SOCIETY CONSTITUTION

 5. Officers - Council

-- The Officers shall be the President, not more than six Vice-Presidents, the Honorary Treasurer, the Honorary Secretary, the Honorary Membership Secretary, the Honorary Programme Secretary and the Honorary Secretaries of such Sections of the Society as shall be constituted under Bye-Law 6.
+- The Officers shall be the President, not more than six Vice-Presidents, the Honorary Treasurer, the Honorary Secretary, the Honorary Membership Secretary, the Honorary Programme Secretary, the Honorary Archivist and the Honorary Secretaries of such Sections of the Society as shall be constituted under Bye-Law 6.

 - The Council shall consist of the Officers of the Society, as defined in 5a, and five ordinary members, of whom at least one shall retire each year, either voluntarily or the one who has served for the greatest number of consecutive years, or where there is more than one who qualifies, the one selected by ballot of Council members.
 Any ordinary member of Council retiring under this rule shall not be re-eligible to serve on Council as an ordinary or co-opted member during the subsequent year, but shall be immediately eligible to fill any office as defined in 5a.

 6. Election of Officers and Council